Prince Harry, Duke of Sussex: Public image

 In his youth, Harry earned a reputation for being rebellious, leading the tabloid press to label him a "wild child".
-At the age of 17, he was seen smoking cannabis, drinking underage with friends, and clashing physically with paparazzi outside nightclubs.
+At age 17, he was seen smoking cannabis, drinking underage with friends, and clashing physically with paparazzi outside nightclubs.
 In early 2005, he was photographed at a "Colonial and Native"-themed birthday party in Wiltshire wearing a Nazi German Afrika Korps uniform with a swastika armband.
 His choice sparked a backlash from the media, politicians, and religious figures.
 Clarence House later issued a public statement in which Harry apologised for his behaviour.
-In an interview for his 21st birthday he stated that it "was a very stupid thing to do and I've learnt my lesson".
+In an interview for his 21st birthday, he stated that it "was a very stupid thing to do and I've learnt my lesson".

 In January 2005, in response to an inquiry about his Zimbabwean girlfriend Chelsy Davy, Harry responded "She's not black or anything, you know".
 In January 2009, the British tabloid, the News of the World, revealed a video made by Harry three years earlier in which he referred to a Pakistani fellow officer cadet as "our little Paki friend" and called a soldier wearing a camouflage hood a "raghead".
 These terms were described by the Leader of the Opposition at the time David Cameron as "unacceptable", and by The Daily Telegraph as "racist".
 A British Muslim youth organisation called Harry a "thug".
 Further extracts showed him telling a comrade "I love you" before giving him a kiss on the cheek and licking his face, and asking another whether he felt gay, queer, or on the side.
 Clarence House immediately issued an apology from Harry, who stated that no malice was intended in his remarks.
 Subsequently, it was reported that the military had instructed Harry to attend a diversity course.
 In the same year, British stand-up comedian Stephen K. Amos alleged that after a stand-up show for Charles's 60th birthday celebrations in November 2008 Harry had commented on his performance by saying, "You don't sound like a black chap", though he hoped that the remarks were made in jest.